microsoft/azurelinux/_posts/2022-09-26-running-mariner-on-smartnics.md

 ## Future Improvements

 This is an active repository so potential future improvements include adding more customizability for which RPMs are included in the BFB, using CBL-Mariner’s given grub configs so that features such as kernel lockdown are enabled by default and enabling Secure boot for extra security.
-If you have any suggestions or run across issues, please file them on the CBL-Mariner-DPU issues page.
+If you have any suggestions or run across issues, please file them on the CBL-Mariner-SmartNIC issues page.

 To get started, simply run the following command on your Linux machine: